LinkedEarth/RLeapFROGS/chapters/module2.md

 We build this plot starting from the data frame.
 We use a "mollweide" projection.
 We also use ```theme()``` to manually move the legend beneath the map.

+Another new idea is ```scale_color_gradient()```.
+The options for using color in your plots are extensive.
+Here, we have a continuous gradient from grey to red with values assigned based on magnitude.

 <codeblock id="04_04">
 </codeblock>